tankh99/tp/docs/UserGuide.md

 For example: to find all the "Jerome"s that are stored in the CogniCare application, have a phone number that contains 987, and email using outlook, the user may use the command

 Format: `queryp n/Jerome p/987 e/example.com ​`

+The user may also choose to use the command in the following way to view students that have either `depression` OR `anxiety` tag.
+Format: `queryp a/depression a/anxiety ​`

 ## Viewing statistics of tagged information